cliqz-oss/ceba.js/README.md

 ## Disclaimer

-This is is produced independently and carries no guarantee from the Tor Project organization.
+This is produced independently and carries no guarantee from the Tor Project organization.
 Any references to Tor do not imply endorsement from the Tor Project.

 ## Build
 First it is needed to pull the submodules: